IllustrisInteractive/GoogleMapsAPI/README.md

 ```

 ## Getting Started
-The library includes wrappers for all API offerings (Directions, Places,
+The library __will include__ wrappers for all API offerings (Directions, Places,
 Geocoding, and Roads API).
+For now, only the Directions API is being written.
 You can import the wrapper you need by selecting
 which class to import.
 ```python
 # example with the Directions API